ricardoyepez01/assignment-11.1/README.md

 ## Conclusions

-The following is the report shared with the customer:
+The following is a brief report shared with the customer:

 ### Overview